What clients say when agencies aren’t in the room: CMO insights on the recession and COVID-19 recovery

 Recovery timelines: CMOs predict a longer recovery timeline than agency leaders

-Agency leaders and CMOs are not on the same page about their recovery timeline predictions.
+Agency leaders and CMOs were not on the same page about their COVID recovery timeline predictions.

 Optimism from agencies

-When I’ve surveyed agency leaders about the impact of COVID-19 and their predictions for the future, I’ve noticed a trend.
-Most agency leaders report a somewhat negative or very negative impact.
-Looking ahead, most agency leaders predict that they’ll recover by Q3 2020 to Q1 2021.
+When I surveyed agency leaders about the impact of COVID and their predictions for the future, I noticed a trend.
+Most agency leaders reported a somewhat negative or very negative impact.
+Looking ahead, most agency leaders predicted that they’ll recover by late 2020 to early 2021.

 Pragmatism from CMOs

-In contrast, CMOs’ recovery timeline predictions vary widely—anywhere from minimal effects (40%) to expecting 12+ months to recover (20%).
-This is more like Q1 2021 to Q3 2021—significantly longer than the agency leaders’ predictions.
+In contrast, CMOs’ recovery timeline predictions varied widely—anywhere from minimal effects (40%) to expecting 12+ months to recover (20%).
+That was more like mid to late 2021—significantly longer than the agency leaders’ predictions.

 Implications for your agency from the CMO insights